My experience at a few of Melbourne’s most popular sights, and whether they were worth the visit or not.

 Overall tourist attraction rating: 4/5

-Clearly, I lucked out in experiencing these costly attractions for free (thanks to generous friends), but I still think that some of the best tourist attractions in Melbourne are the ones that come with a free price tag.
+Clearly, I enjoyed the other popular and costly attractions that Melbourne has to offer, but I still think that some of the best things to do in Melbourne are the ones that come with a free price tag.

 Join the Adventure

 Get first dibs on travel updates, tips, and deals.
 Life is an adventure, join me around the world!

 Latest posts by Mimi McFadden (see all)

 - Wrap Up: January 2019 - February 6, 2019

 - Arizona Road Trip Itinerary: One Week in the Grand Canyon State - January 30, 2019